Abhinaygenx/doctor-appointment-site/README.md

 # doctor-appointment-site
 About this project
-Doctor Appointment website quite useful website.
-In this project it consists of 3 parts.
-First one is backend, second one is frontend and last one is admin.
-You can easly sign up and sign in that page.
-And then you can see home, all doctors , about and contact page.
-If you go to the all doctor page you can choose specialization of doctor.
-If you choose one doctor after doing that immediately will going to the doctor personel page, and then you will choose easely appontment date.
-If maybe you change you desicion, you should profile page and cancel you appointment.
-I gave some rights the admin panel.
-A few of them, add a doctor personel information, graduation, specialization and picture and so on.
-This website I made three weeks it took quite such a long time but it's very developing myself and learn lots of new things.
+🩺 Doctor Appointment Website – Simple Description
+This is a useful doctor appointment website.
+The project has three parts: the backend, the frontend, and the admin panel.

+Users can sign up and log in easily.
+After logging in, they can visit pages like Home, All Doctors, About, and Contact.

+On the All Doctors page, users can filter doctors by specialization.
+When a doctor is selected, it takes the user to that doctor’s profile page, where they can book an appointment date.

+If the user changes their mind, they can go to their profile page and cancel the appointment.

+The admin panel has some special features:

+Add new doctors

+Add doctor’s education, specialization, and profile picture

+I built this project in three weeks.
+It took some time, but it helped me learn a lot and improve my skills.